brodyamcfarland/c0nn3ct3d/README.md

 ====================DESIGN====================

-[] Work on Mobile Responsiveness - Ipad, Phone, Smaller Phone
+[X] Work on Mobile Responsiveness - Ipad, Phone, Smaller Phone [] Few more small tweaks before beta release

 ====================NICE TO HAVES====================

-[] Figure out to make only the middle column scroll [X] Daily Sentiment up or down button *Fear and Greed* [] Make an animation where 003 shifts to full logo upon refresh
+[X] Figure out to make only the middle column scroll [X] Daily Sentiment up or down button *Fear and Greed*